MonochromeCMS/Monochrome/README.md

 ![Screenshot 6](.github/assets/monochrome_6.png)
 ![Screenshot 7](.github/assets/monochrome_7.png)

+## WebUI building
+In case you want to compile the WebUI static files, you simply have to edit the `.env.webui` file ([details](https://github.com/MonochromeCMS/monochrome-webui#environment-variables)) and run `make build-webui`.
+This will create the static files inside a `./dist` folder.

 ## Cloud deployment
 The motivation behind the Deta implementation was to have a stateless full stack (the frontend being static already).
 This would allow us to to deploy Monochrome on the cloud, potentially for free.
 If you want to go down this route here's a not detailed list of the options you have to do so.
 ### Backend
 All of this is possible because of Deta, which allows us to have a cloud database and file storage for free.
 To use the deta version of the API you'll need to create a Deta account and obtain a project key, that's all you need for the API to work.

 *Note: Deta is good, but if there's another free DB and file storage service out there, the API could be implemented easily enough with those as well.*
 ### [Monochrome API](https://github.com/MonochromeCMS/monochrome-api-deta)
 The API is available as a docker image [`ghcr.io/monochromecms/monochrome-api-deta:latest`](https://github.com/MonochromeCMS/monochrome-api-deta/pkgs/container/monochrome-api-deta), so any service that allows us to run docker containers should be able to host the API.